A Tooth Abscess is a pocket of pus that is caused by a bacterial infection. This dental infection can take place in any part of the tooth.

 Moreover, this also depends on the type of Tooth Abscess and are:

 Periapical Abscess: When bacteria enter your tooth and form a cavity.
-This bacteria damages the pulp which the innermost part of your tooth.
+This bacteria damages the pulp which is the innermost part of your tooth.

 Pulp is a soft inner part of your tooth that is made of nerves, connective tissues, and blood vessels.